Updated June 3, 2023

 - As a result of this weakness, the probability of PHP websites to be hacked is higher than those built-in other languages.
 Since PHP is not very modular, it is not a favorable language for developing large applications.
 Also, PHP data types may surprise new programmers.
 For instance, the string “1000” is the same as “1e3” as they both cast to float type.

-As discussed above, from its first release itself, PHP has been very popular in the developer community despites it’s inconsistencies and performance issues.
+As seen above, from its first release itself, PHP has been very popular in the developer community despites it’s inconsistencies and performance issues.
 It is an easy to use language and its creators are committed to continuing PHP’s evolution to overcome these issues.
 The continuous improvement cycle of PHP has still kept many developers hooked to PHP as a web development language in spite of cutting edge competition from PHP peers like Python and Java.